xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 ~~~~~
 // Our test class implements CounterGui
 public class CounterAppTest implements CounterGui {
   @Test
   public void increment() throws Exception {
-    // We create the app, passing the test class itself as a collaborator
+    // We create the app, passing the test class itself as a collaborator.
+    // This pattern is called "self shunt"!
     CounterApp app = new CounterApp(this);

     // Whenever we call